 - The Day The Crayons Quit literacy packet by SLOAH – multiple choice comprehension, letter writing templates, and word search

 - The Day The Crayons Quit literacy packet by Amanda’s Little Learners – postcard writing template

 - Book Review by Twinkl – book review template

 - Readers’ Theatre: How Crayons Are Made by Jaime Locke – 2 character mini play to read

 - How Are Crayons Made literacy packet by SLOAH – multiple choice comprehension, writing template, and word search

 After you’ve discussed the book, you could do a book review.
 You could think about how you would persuade the crayons not to quit, and write to one or more of the crayons.
-You could think about other school supplies – could your pens and glue sticks be equally fed up of doing the same jobs everyday?
-You could make some crayon themed artwork.
+Consider other school supplies – could your pens and glue sticks be equally fed up of doing the same jobs everyday?
+Finally, try making some crayon themed artwork.
 You could even do your own crazy colour picture, with purple grass, orange clouds, pink sun, or rainbow birds!

-To extend the crayon theme, find out how crayons are made.
+Extend the crayon theme by finding out how crayons are made.
 (There’s some fab videos on YouTube.)
 Try making your own crayons, by melting down old crayons chunks in muffin tins or silicon cases.

 Work off any fidgets with a grand colour hunt; see how many objects you can find – indoors or outdoors – for each colour.
 Red apples, yellow bananas, green grass, blue flowers, brown bark, grey stones, and so on.
 Do you think any of those objects would suit different colours?
 I bet Duncan’s crayons would say every colour can look fantastic!